josedulanto/rails-boilerplate/README.md

 ### Bower

-Fetch assets (Semtantic-UI) with Bower to your `vendor/assets/bower_components` folder with:
+We use bower to manage the CSS and Javascript assets (jQuery and Semantic-UI), if you want to add more assets to the project modify the `Bowerfile` file using [Ruby DSL syntax](https://github.com/42dev/bower-rails#ruby-dsl-configuration).
+To fetch those assets with Bower to your `vendor/assets/bower_components` folder run the following command:

 ```
 bundle exec rake bower:install
 ```

-To fix assets paths within Bower packages so they work with the Rails Assets Pipeline run:
+Now we need to tell the bower-rails gem to fix the paths within the fetched Bower packages so they work with the Rails Assets Pipeline.

 ```
 bundle exec rake bower:resolve